How to Measure the ROI of SEO

 A good SEO ROI depends on your business.

 Before you start optimizing your site for SEO, think about brainstorming an ideal ROI for your business.
-This number can serve as a benchmark for your team or agency to measure against itself.
+This number can be a benchmark for your team or agency to measure against itself.
 For the best results, start with a small percentage and then work towards a larger one as you gain data.

 Get a stronger ROI from SEO with WebFX